AceOfNitwits/PS-AnchorAPI/README.md

 ### Person (Account) functions

+✅ Get-AnchorPerson (Get a person)

+✅ Get-AnchorPersonActivity (List recent activity for a person)

+   Automatically gets activity descriptions and returns them as part of the object for human-friendly output.

+   Provides option to set a `-RecordCountLimit`

 ✅ New-AnchorPerson (Create a person)

    Accepts command line, pipeline, or CSV input for bulk additions, including adding accounts to more than one organization at a time.